02

 Europe/Amsterdam

-I don’t know where to start my rant about over-ambitious, not-achievable content strategies —developed by so-called gurus, content strategists, and agencies.
+Let's dive into my rant about over-ambitious, not-achievable content strategies —developed by so-called gurus, content strategists, and agencies.

 Invest in quality over quantity.